danioc94/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview of the Analysis
-This repository includes code to  different supervised machine learning algorithms perform over a credit risk dataset using Python, Pandas and Sklearn library.
+This repository includes code to  different supervised machine learning algorithms perform over a credit risk dataset using Python, Pandas and Scikit-learn library.
 We use supervised learning techniques such as Over and Under Sampling, Balanced Random Forest, and Easy Ensemble AdaBoost classifiers and determine which one has the best classification results.

 ## Results